Wood and Composite (Trex®) Decks & Garden Bridges

 Design Criteria & Location Considerations for Wood Decks & Bridges

 - Use ~ The most important design factor is how the structure will be used.
 The type of use (and how much it will have to withstand) determines many design requirements.
 Primary uses for decks include: viewing the garden, sunbathing, weekend entertaining, alfresco dining, children’s play area, summer sleeping porch, container gardening area, and outdoor cooking / BBQing.
 Primary needs for patio covers include: shade, heat reduction, and support for overhead lighting, plants or hanging pots.
-Bridges span gullys and waterways and provide convenient access to hard to reach areas.
+Bridges span gullies and waterways and provide convenient access to hard to reach areas.
 Other design issues include:

 - decking pattern and spacing